Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Pump-and-Dump Schemes Analysis

-To investigate Q1, we use the CoinGecko\cite{coingecko} API to retrieve coins' historical daily information like market capitalization, volume data, and social media indices, etc. For coins that are pumped, we collect the data from three days before the pump time, as the data is more stable before P\&Ds.
-For a fair comparison, we randomly retrieve historical data of the top 4000 coins ranked on the CoinGecko web from Jan.
-1, 2019, to Jan.
-13, 2021.
-Note that almost all pumped coins are ranked above 4000.
-Figure~\ref{fig:coin_analysis} demonstrates the distributions of pumped coins and the top 4000 coins on different feature fields.
-Due to the space limitation, we only report four features, \textit{i.e.}, the market cap, Alexa rank (an index represents the global web popularity), the number of Reddit subscribers, and the number of Twitter followers.
-From Figure~\ref{fig:coin_analysis}(a) and (b), we observe that the distributions of market cap and Alexa rank of pumped coins are closest to that of top1001-2000 coins, which indicates that P\&D organizers prefer to target middle-cap coins.
-This is because it is much more difficult to pump up the prices of large-cap coins\cite{li2021cryptocurrency,xu2019anatomy}, especially for pump channels with a small number of participants.
-Meanwhile, organizers also seldom pick coins with low market cap and web popularity (Alexa rank), which normally reflects low trading liquidity.
-An extreme case is if the market is frozen, there will be no other traders being attracted to get involved in the pump, so wealth transfer will only happen inside the group, which can make common members unwilling to participate in the pump since in this case, they most likely lose money.
-Another observation comes from From Figure~\ref{fig:coin_analysis}(c) and (d), where the number distributions of Reddit subscribers and Twitter followers are close to that of top1-1000 coins but with more minor variances, suggesting that pumped coins have the highest discussions on social media.
-According to our statistics, the probability of a coin being pumped again is 60.1\%, so even though we collect the data three days before the pump time, the pumped coins might have already been pumped.
-After being firstly pumped, they were widely discussed on social media, and some members of the pump group will spread misinformation about the coin to lure potential victims.
+From Figure~\ref{fig:coin_analysis}(a) and (b), we observe that the market capitalization and Alexa rank distributions of pumped coins are most similar to those of coins ranked in the top1001-2000 range, suggesting that P\&D organizers tend to target middle-cap coins.
+This is because it is much more challenging to manipulate the prices of large-cap coins~\cite{li2021cryptocurrency,xu2019anatomy}, especially for pump channels with a small number of participants.
+Additionally, organizers rarely select coins with low market capitalization and web popularity (Alexa rank), which typically reflect low trading liquidity.
+For example, if the market is frozen, there will be no other traders being attracted to get involved and transactions will be limited to the group, making common members hesitant to engage in the pump due to the likelihood of losing money.
+Another observation, illustrated in Figure~\ref{fig:coin_analysis}(c) and (d), is that the distributions of numbers of Reddit subscribers and Twitter follower are similar to those of coins ranked in the top1-1000 range with minor variances, indicating that pumped coins have a significant presence on social media platforms.
+According to our statistics, the likelihood of a coin being pumped again is 60.1\%, indicating that even with data collect three days prior to the pump time, the coin might have already undergone a previous pump.
+Once a coin is pumped, it is widely discussed on social media, and pump participants spread misinformation about the coin to lure potential victims.